Frequently Asked Questions

 2. How long has “The Edge” been in business?

 Established in 1984, The Edge School of Wrestling was the first wrestling school of its kind in the United States.
+We have reached the milestone of being in business for 35 years.

 3. What kind of track record do we have?

 Our record speaks for itself.
 We have had Champions in every age group and at every level for over 3 decades.
 No other similar wrestling program can compare with what “Edge” wrestlers have accomplished.
-Please see our Champions page for detailed results.
+Please see our Honors page for detailed results.

 4. What about the coaching staff?